nextcloud/documentation/user_manual/pim/calendar.rst

   http://ADDRESS/remote.php/caldav/principals/username/

 To access your ownCloud calendars using Mozilla Lightning you would use the following URL::

   https://ADDRESS/remote.php/caldav/calendars/USERNAME/CALENDARNAME

 The following is an example showing the completed URL where the calendar name is ``defaultcalendar`` and the username is ``test``::
-   and the users' name here is "test".

        https://localhost/owncloud/remote.php/caldav/calendars/test/defaultcalendar